Contact Sales

 Folder-level Overrides

 Folder-level overrides affect only *.cpi files that are in that folder or it’s sub-folders.
-To create a folder level .cpiconfig I right click on the folder and select the option “Edit cpi config”.
-Once I have clicked I am either taken the the .cpiconfig that file that is affecting that folder or if one does not exist I am asked if I would like to create one.
+To create a folder level .cpiconfig, right click on the folder and select the option “Edit cpi config”.
+Once I have clicked I am either taken the the .cpiconfig that file that is controlling CPI files in that folder or if one does not exist I am asked if I would like to create one.

 Let’s look at an example where I have created multiple levels of .cpiconfig files: